musesum/Tr3/README.md

     conditionals may switch the flow of data

         a -> (b ? c : d)    // a flows to either c or d, when b activates e <- (f ? g : h)    // f directs flow from either g or h, when f acts i <-> (j ? k : l)   // i synchronizes with either k or l, when j acts m <-> (n ? n1 | p ? p1 | q ? q1) //  radio button style

     conditionals may also compare its state

-        a -> (b > 0 ? c : d) // a flows to either c or d, when b activates e <- (f == 1 ? g : h) // f directs flow from either g or h, when f acts i <-> (j1 < j2 ? k : l) // i synchronizes with either k or l, when j acts
+        a -> (b > 0 ? c : d) // a flows to either c or d, when b acts (default behavior) e <- (f == 1 ? g : h) // g or h flows to e, based on last f activation i <-> (j1 < j2 ? k : l) // i syncs with either k or l, based on last j1 or j2 acts
         m <-> (n > p ? n1 | p > q ? p1 | q > 0 ? q1) // radio button style

-    when a comparison changes is state, it reevaluates its chain of conditions so if q changes its state to 1, it recalcs p > q and n > p
+    when a comparison changes is state, it reevaluates its chain of conditions

+        when b activates, it reevaluates b > 0 when f activates, it reevaluates f == 1 when either j1 or j2 activates, it reevals j1 < j2
+        when n, p, or q acts, it reevals n>p, p>q, and q>0

-    ternaries act are like railroad switches,
+    ternaries act like railroad switches

         the condition merely switches the gate

-        each action within that gate does not need reinvoke the condition when b acts, ic connects c and disconnects d when n acts, it connects n1 and disconnects p1 and q1
+        each event passing through that gate does not need reinvoke the condition when b acts, it connects c and disconnects d when n, p, or q acts, it is switching between n1, p1, q1

+    ternaries may aggregate or broadcast

+        a:{b c}:{d e}:{f g} // produces a{ b { d { f g } e { f g } } c { d { f g } e { f g } }
+        p -> (a.b ? b˚. | a.c ? c˚.) // broadcast p to all leaf nodes of either b or c
+        q <- (a.b ? b˚. | a.c ? c˚.) // aggregate to q from all leaves of either b or c

 Closures